Found an injured or orphaned wild animal?

 How to Find a Wildlife Rehabilitator

 Savage Hart is located in Columbus, Georgia.
-We are available 7 days a week, 9 a.m. – 7 p.m. to help provide assistance.
+We are available to assist Monday – Friday, 10 a.m. – 5 p.m.
 Please call or text the wildlife hotline at (888) 444 – 1810.
-If it is after hours, please leave a message and we will return your call ASAP.
+If it is after hours, please leave a message, and we will return your call ASAP.

 - For wildlife found in Georgia, please contact a permitted wildlife rehabilitator.

-- As a Georgia-based rehabilitation facility, we are not permitted to accept mammals from across state lines.
+- As a Georgia-based rehabilitation facility, we cannot accept mammals from across state lines.
 Please refer to this list of Alabama licensed wildlife rehabbers who may be able to help.

-- If you have an animal emergency but don’t know of any licensed rehabilitators in your area, Animal Help Now is a great resource for quickly connecting with individuals and organizations capable of providing professional care to wildlife in need.
+- If you have an animal emergency but don’t know of licensed rehabilitators, Animal Help Now is an excellent resource for quickly connecting with individuals and organizations capable of providing professional care to wildlife in need.

 - Please never touch a wild animal with bare hands.